Skip to main content

 Super Meat Boy 3D was developed by Sluggerfly.

 Super Meat Boy 3D has received positive reviews from players.
-Most players liked Super Meat Boy 3D for its music but disliked it for its story.
+Most players liked Super Meat Boy 3D for its music but disliked it for its stability.

-Super Meat Boy 3D is a single player game.
+Super Meat Boy 3D is a single player game with multiplayer support.

-Similar games include Super Meat Boy Forever, Penny’s Big Breakaway, Spark the Electric Jester 2, Kaze and the Wild Masks, Windswept and others.
+Similar games include Super Meat Boy Forever, Bubsy 4D, Penny’s Big Breakaway, Kaze and the Wild Masks, Crash Bandicoot N. Sane Trilogy and others.